 0

-Backpacking Tips for Beginners: 15 Backpacking Lessons For Your First Time Backpacking
+15 Backpacking Tips For Your First Backpacking Trip

 Update: This post was originally sponsored by World’s Best Adventures, who sadly, are no longer in business.
 I’ve linked to several other guided backpacking companies – below – although I haven’t personally tested them out.
 If anyone has recommendations for guided backpacking tours – drop a comment below!
 This post contains some affiliate links, which means if you buy something, my blog will receive a small commission at no extra cost to you.

-Pick a trail that is rated easy to moderate.
-Avoid trails that have significant elevation gain, rock scrambling, or ice and snow.
+Opt for a trail rated as easy to moderate, avoiding those with significant elevation gain or challenging terrain like rock scrambling, or areas with ice and snow.

 Decide How Many Days You Will Hike